 Stag and Hen nights the night before are strongly discouraged!
 Neither of you want this special day marred with a hangover!
 Sort that out a week or so before and have a good time, but don’t overdo it (and no last-minute drunken tattoos either!)

 What if things go wrong?

-No wedding goes like clockwork: it rains, Brides forget their flowers, guests get lost, people fluff their lines and occasionally Fr.
+No wedding goes like clockwork: it rains, Brides forget their flowers, guests get lost (there has been more than one family who entered “Bickleigh” into their SatNav and drove to the other Bickleigh near Tiverton – you should make sure people use the postcode PL6 7AH for their SatNav!!!), people fluff their lines and occasionally Fr.
 Simon can call someone by the wrong name.
 This is normal.
 It is not the end of the world.
 We are practiced at smoothing things out and keeping calm while we do so.